Top 10 longest WTA matches in Open Era: Sara Sorribes Tormo the marathon woman

 2. Four hours and 44 minutes

-Francesca Schiavone and Svetlana Kuznetsova were clearly the WTA’s marathon women as they feature for a second on the list with the Italian and Russian slugging it out for four hours and 44 minutes at the 2011 Australian Open.
+Francesca Schiavone and Svetlana Kuznetsova were clearly the WTA’s marathon women as they also played a three-hour 50-minute clash at the 2015 French Open.
+However, for this particular match, Italian and Russian slugged it out for four hours and 44 minutes at the 2011 Australian Open.

 Schiavone won 6-7 (11-13), 7-5, 10-8, saying afterwards: “It was for me personally really fantastic.